 Like all previous Wi-Fi standards, Wi-Fi 6 needs to work in the compatible mode to support legacy clients, including those of 802.11n (Wi-Fi 4), 802.11g, 802.11a, and 802.11b standards.

-Even then, all of these clients still need to have updated software drivers to work (well) with a Wi-Fi 6 broadcasters.
+Even then, all of these clients still need to have updated software drivers to work (well) with Wi-Fi 6 broadcasters.
 The problem is, not all of them will get this kind of update — vendors would want you to buy a new product instead.

 As things move forwards, new Wi-Fi 6 routers start to no longer support older Wi-Fi security technologies, such as WEP or WPA.
 Examples of these routers are the Linksys MR9600 or MR7350.
 More will follow suit.

 On the other hand, most legacy devices don’t work with the latest and more secure security standards.
 As a result, old gadgets like the iPhone 5 (and earlier) might not work with a new Wi-Fi 6 router at all.

 On top of that, in my testing, it’s been quite clear that legacy clients perform at slower speeds with Wi-Fi 6 routers than they do on a router of an older standard.
-Specifically, a Wi-Fi 4 client likely will connect at a faster rate (for its hardware specs) when working with a Wi-Fi 4 or Wi-Fi 5 broadcaster.
+Specifically, a Wi-Fi 4 client will likely connect faster (for its hardware specs) when working with a Wi-Fi 4 or Wi-Fi 5 broadcaster.

 So if you have a lot of legacy clients, it’s a good idea to stay with a Wi-Fi 5 solution until you replace them all.
 This is especially true with 2.4GHz IoT devices, like IP cameras and simple SmartHome devices.

 There’s no practical use of Wi-Fi 6’s speed for now (and far in the future)

 Faster is generally always better, but at some point, it makes no difference.
 Wi-Fi 6 will be like that, at least for years to come.

 That’s because even when we can finally get high-speed clients and, therefore, enjoy real multi-gigabit Wi-Fi connections, chances are we still won’t experience any difference.